Dance and osteopathy

-Dance is the art of movement in space and organized sequential gestures.
-The dancer’s body is his or her main tool by which he or she can tell a story, transmit emotion and feeling.
+Dance is the art of moving in space in orderly and sequential gestures.
+The dancer’s body is his main tool, through which he will be able to transmit a story, an emotion and a feeling.
+A pain, an untreated discomfort and it is the whole bodily schema of the dancer that is modified.

-The average dancer can deal with it for a few days, but a dancer who listens to his or her body and is always seeking perfection must seek an osteopath quickly.
+A normal patient can live with it for a few days, but a dancer who listens to his body and seeks perfection will have to consult an osteopath quickly.
+Because the energy deployed to compensate for these mechanical disorders will be an additional constraint for him.

 - Muscle spasms